 Faith and Spirituality:

 Another recent discovery is the fabulous Jen Hatmaker.
 She makes me laugh and makes me think, an amazing combination.
-I am currently listening to her podcast “For the Love” and have added several of her books to my “must read” list.
+I highly recommend Jen’s podcast “For the Love” as well as the following books:

 Health and Fitness:

 Part of my turning 40 path to rediscovery involves finding my ideal weight and just staying there.
 I no longer want to be a human yo-yo, gaining and losing 40 pounds like a champion.
 To help me achieve this goal, I started following Corinne Crabtree of Phit-N-Phat.
 Her no-nonsense, basic approach to health and wellness has been so refreshing.
 I listen to her podcast regularly and follow her on social media.
 She is a little bit sassy and swears like a sailor, but is full of good sense advice.
 You can find Corinne at Corinne Crabtree of Phit-N-Phat.

 I was a middle school runner.
 As an adult, I always wanted to be a runner, but never found a rhythm and instead started and stopped at least a dozen times.
 Now, thanks to Jill Angie and her Not Your Average Runner podcast, I consistently run 3 times a week and I LOVE IT!
 The NYAR podcast introduced me to interval running.
 I started small and every week I increase my run interval a little bit more.
 Using this method I have no pain and all the stress reducing, health benefits of running.
 Jill’s podcast talks about more than running and is a great way to work on your mind as well.
 It is part of my regular rotation.
 Click Jill Angie of Not Your Average Runner to head over to her website.